soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - User and admin activity in Microsoft Flow

 - User and admin activity in Microsoft Stream

+- Analyst and admin activity in Microsoft Workplace Analytics

 ## Before you begin